Decathlon/sports-docs/source/index.html.md

 # Introduction

-The Decathlon Communities API can be used by any developer worldwide to obtain details of communities where certain sports can be practiced.
+The Decathlon Partners API can be used by any developer worldwide to obtain details of communities where certain sports can be practiced.
 This data is primarily sourced from Decathlon's global network of sport experts.

 Currently this API is for **INTERNAL USE ONLY** until we've fully completed our authorization controls in conjunction